 Opacity Module.
 Training and information on how to perform a Snap-Acceleration Smoke Test Procedure for Heavy-Duty Diesel-Powered Vehicles pursuant to SAE J1667.

+Prior to the effective date of the Periodic Vehicle Emission Testing Requirements (section 2196.2) as specified in section 2195(d), CARB shall accept one of the following in lieu of the training requirement to complete the Opacity Module:

-In lieu of this training module, CARB may accept a certificate of completion of the California Council on Diesel Education and Technology HDVIP/PSIP Course (CCDET I).
+A certificate of completion of the California Council on Diesel Education and Technology HDVIP/PSIP Course (CCDET I); or

+A certificate of completion from a CARB-approved course as specified by the requirements of title 13, section 2193(g) of the Periodic Smoke Inspection Program.

 OBD Module.
 Training and information on how to perform an OBD test, required OBD data, DTCs, and acceptable submission formats.

 Visual Inspection Methods Module.
 Training and information on how to properly conduct the vehicle emissions control equipment inspection on vehicles subject to the requirements of this HD I/M Regulation.

-Challenge Exam.
-In lieu of this training module, individuals can request a one-time challenge exam.
-A passing score of 80 percent or greater on the challenge exam will exempt the individual from the requirement to complete the Visual Inspection Methods Module.

 A HD I/M tester credential shall be valid for two years from the date of the successful completion of the training course including receipt of a passing score on the CARB administered training exam.
 To maintain a current and valid HD I/M tester credential, individuals shall retake the training course and pass any required examinations prior to or upon expiration.

 Data Reporting and Penalties.
-The accuracy of any data submitted to CARB is the responsibility of the owner of the vehicle for which tests are being conducted, the HD I/M tester conducting tests and inspections, and/or any other entity involved in this process.
-Failure to ensure that the reported data is accurate and correct may result in penalties as specified in section 2198.2(b) for HD I/M testers, vehicle owners, and/or other entities involved.
+The accuracy of any data submitted to CARB is the responsibility of the owner of the vehicle for which tests are being conducted, the HD I/M tester conducting tests and inspections, or any other entity involved in this process.
+Failure to ensure that the reported data is accurate and correct may result in penalties as specified in section 2198.2(b) for HD I/M testers, vehicle owners, or other entities involved.